2SeaDavies/Enterprise/readme.txt

 previous projects of mine and some code was taken from my code library from previous projects.

 I have tried to remove as much redundant code as possible, but I'm sure I missed some, I don't remember using Jquery or captchas at all...
 But The linked files are still sitting there, also I think I have 2 Bootstraps now...

+I also realise that Adminer is there, I used phpmyadmin...
+I'm not deleting it now.